cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 toc_icon: "list"
 ---
 # Changelog
+**February 4th, 2022**: Updated the [Hardware-specific configurations](#hardware-specific-configurations) section to include info about the issue affecting the [GL-AR750](https://openwrt.org/toh/gl.inet/gl-ar750) and to make the `ath10k` instructions more general.
+Thanks to JF for testing and letting me know about the affected device and solution.
+{: .notice--success }
 **January 1st, 2022**: Added a new section called [Advanced features](#advanced-features) to cover `batman-adv` features not previously described in the basic implementation section.
 The first included feature was the use of [multi-links](#multi-links) to improve performance and reliability.
 The subsection includes examples and a how-to for the implementation of multi-links.
 In addition, I changed the Linksys reference in [Hardware](#hardware) to the more stable [Linksys EA8300](https://openwrt.org/toh/linksys/ea8300) as reference of a high-end device.
 I've not personally used it but have read reports of good experience with it by the OpenWrt forum user [16F48](https://forum.openwrt.org/u/16F84), for example.
-{: .notice--success }
+{: .notice--info }
 **October 6th, 2021**: The guide was completely updated to make it consistent with the current stable release, namely **OpenWrt 21.02**.
 In brief, most of the changes had to do with the [**new network syntax**](https://openwrt.org/releases/21.02/notes-21.02.0#new_network_configuration_syntax_and_boardjson_change) and [**increased hardware requirements**](https://openwrt.org/releases/21.02/notes-21.02.0#increased_minimum_hardware_requirements8_mb_flash_64_mb_ram).
 More specifically, OpenWrt 21.02 drops the use of `ifname` and make a more clear distinction between layer 2 and layer 3 configurations in the `/etc/config/network` file.
 In addition, the minimum requirements to run OpenWrt are now `8MB` of flash memory and `64MB` of RAM.
 The latter change prompted me to use a new TP-Link router for the examples, namely the TL-WDR4300, instead of the old WR1043ND (v1).
 This new router is still a low-end device, which makes very affordable and easy to find worldwide, but contrary to the WR1043ND, it is actually a *dual-band* router.
 This was an opportunity to illustrate wireless segmentation for mesh vs. non-mesh communication, which is something I think is almost required in most use cases, so [the new guide makes use of it by default](/assets/posts/2020-11-24-mesh-networking-openwrt-batman/segmentation.jpg).
 I also took this opportunity to update many, many other things.
 To mention two main ones: (a) at the end of the [OpenWrt installation and initial configuration](#openwrt-installation-and-initial-configuration) section, there's now a description of how to build custom images that contain all the required mesh packages; and (b) the section [Bonus content: Moving from OpenWrt 19 to 21](#bonus-content-moving-from-openwrt-19-to-21) was update to help users who followed the earlier version of this guide to transition to the new release.
 This was a big one and took a few days to get it done.
 Hope you find it useful!
 {: .notice--warning }
 **September 16th, 2021**: Updated the information about OpenWrt 21 in the section [**Bonus content: Moving from OpenWrt 19 to 21**](#bonus-content-moving-from-openwrt-19-to-21).
 In brief, DSA support is still very limited and OpenWrt has officially started rolling out version 21 with the [release of OpenWrt 21.02](https://openwrt.org/releases/21.02/notes-21.02.0).
 I'm currently testing the new version and network configuration on a few devices and once I get everything running as well as it was in version 19, I will update the entire article to reflect the new (and current) configuration.
 It is, of course, still possible to download and use [the latest OpenWrt 19 images](https://downloads.openwrt.org/releases/19.07.8/targets/), which should be just fine for a long time still.
 However, if you want to make use of OpenWrt 21, then read the aforementioned bonus section for guidance on the syntax changes and updated hardware requirements.